snymainn/snymainn.github.io/lists/markdown_tips.md

 This will be a very short guide on how to control the look of the html pages produced.

 The look is controlled by themes that can be given in a _config.yml file.
-If you do ==not== make this file a default theme is used, which currently seems to be [jekyll-theme-primer-0.6.0](https://github.com/pages-themes/primer).
+If you do **not** make this file a default theme is used, which currently seems to be [jekyll-theme-primer-0.6.0](https://github.com/pages-themes/primer).
 Instruction on how to use can be found on its GitHub page and also how it looks.
 But it is not necessary to follow all the instructions.

 The steps I followed to get rid of the header and footer were: